nartexyu/ui-demo/README.md

 ### Retro Futurism (Days 7-9)

 **Description:**
 Retro Futurism combines nostalgic design elements with futuristic concepts, creating a visually rich and engaging experience.
-This is the theme I’m most proud of, as it showcases some of my photography through a Three.js project.
-To represent the 'retro' aspect, I used a magazine format to display my photos.
-The 'futurism' part is represented by a dynamic mesh of dots that move in a wave pattern, adding a modern, tech-forward feel to the presentation.
+This is the theme I’m most proud of, as it showcases some of my hobby photography through a Three.js project.
+To represent the 'retro' aspect, I used grays and mono fonts, as well as a magazine format to display my photos.
+The 'futurism' aspect is represented by a dynamic mesh of dots that move in a wave pattern, adding a modern, tech-forward feel to the presentation.
+Hover and click on the pages to flip through the magazine.
+You can also change books on the left pagination to view more photos.

 **Key Features:**

-- Bold, contrasting colors and geometric patterns.
+- This style combines vintage design elements with futuristic technology, featuring bold typography, neon accents, and sleek metallic textures.
-- Three.js integration for a 3D, interactive experience.
+- Emphasizes a blend of nostalgia and innovation, incorporating 3D elements, dynamic animations, and minimalistic, yet impactful, layouts.
-- A magazine-style layout to showcase photography.
+- Utilizes a magazine-style layout to effectively showcase digital photography in a retro-futuristic context.
-- Dynamic animations and mesh effects that embody the futuristic theme.
+- Incorporates dynamic animations and mesh effects that capture the essence of a futuristic, tech-driven aesthetic.

 **Future Improvements**

-- Add more photos.
+- Add more of my photos.
 - Add a loading screen for the books.
 - Improve mobile responsiveness.
 - Finish converting to jotai and fix file structure.